 I’ve been taking anti-depressants for a month after Madeline’s passing.
 There was an initial reluctance because of the often-feared side effects of anti-depressants and my less than a great experience with them in the past.
-When the emotion became too great to function normally, Dr G convinced me that it was the right thing to do.
-Within a week, the medication allowed me to focus, relieved some of the emotional lows that I was experiencing and allowed me to function on a day-to-day basis.
+When the emotion became too great to function normally, my therapist, Dr G, convinced me that it was the right thing to do.
+Within a week, the medication allowed me to focus, relieved some of the emotional lows that I was experiencing and allowed me to function daily.
 It’s not that the medication made me emotionally void but instead allowed me to resume life with limited side effects.
 I had always looked at this as a temporary remedy.

 I talked to some people who had confided in me that they were on anti-depressants or anti-anxiety medication.
 I said, “I would never have known.”
 “Exactly my point”, they would respond.
-They had tried to go off their medication but realized the negative side effects of not being on them, far out-weighed any side-effects of being on them.
-For them, these meds help to normalize their life, allowing them a greater contribution to society and manage their own lives and those of their family.
+They had tried to go off their medication but realized the negative side effects of not being on them far outweighed any side effects of being on them.
+For them, these meds help normalise their lives, allowing them a greater contribution to society and managing their own lives and those of their family.

 Does that make them strong or weak?
-I’m not sure, but it certainly makes them smarter in recognizing that their richness and quality of life, productivity and functionality is positively impacted by the aid of these meds.
+I’m not sure, but it certainly makes them smarter in recognizing that these meds’ aid positively and impacts their richness and quality of life, productivity, and functionality.

 “MAINTAINING MENTAL HEALTH IS AS IMPORTANT AS THE DIAGNOSIS”

 Mental health is a state that people with a mental illness hope to get to.
 Whether they’re able to achieve it by exercise, counselling, medication or their approach to living life, it’s better to have mental health regardless of how you achieve it.

 If you are an entrepreneur or business owner who feels alone and challenged right now, we have a community of fellow business leaders here to help.
 Feel free to follow me or direct message me to see if we can be of assistance.
 Confidentiality is assured.